WaceraMercyThird/WaceraMercyThird/README.md

 - 🔭 Currently working on personal projects, Organisation products and mentoring at codeHive- AkiraChix.

-- ❤️ Love Linux, Windows, MacOS, Linus is an open source Operating System though.
+- ❤️ Love Linux, Windows and MacOS.
+Linus is an open source Operating System though.

 - 🌱 Currently Exploring .Net technologies with C# as well as Go (programming Language) from Google.
-Utilizing my skills in both front-end, Back-end and microservices.
+Utilizing my skills in front-end, Back-end and microservices.

 <h2>:woman_technologist: About Mercy Wacera⚡</h2>